-The Institute for International Law and Justice (IILJ) Scholars Program awards scholarships in amounts up to full tuition to students with outstanding academic backgrounds and strong international law interests.
+The Institute for International Law and Justice (IILJ) Lowinson Scholars Program identifies students with outstanding academic backgrounds and strong international law interests for this highly selective program.
 IILJ Scholars participate in internships, research programs and IILJ events during their time at NYU.
 IILJ Scholars also have the possibility in their second year to apply to enter the four-year JD-LLM in International Law, a highly selective program providing advanced specialist training in international law.
 IILJ Scholars in the 3-year or 4-year programs will have the opportunity to develop a substantial research agenda and publication record in international law, supported by opportunities for practical engagement and field research.

 Beginning in their second year, Scholars are encouraged to produce one or more publishable student notes for a suitable journal, often begun as part of an internship the previous summer, and IILJ faculty are available to provide comments and advice on this work.
 In addition, Angelina Fisher, IILJ Program Director, works closely with IILJ Scholars in development of their research agendas, internship placement, course selection, and career plans.

 All second-year and third-year Scholars participate in the IILJ Conference at which they present their academic papers for review by faculty and peers.
 Scholars participate in an extensive range of international law meetings and IILJ speaker sessions during the year.
 A review of personal goals, curricular plans, and academic performance is held with the program director near the end of the second year.
 Continuation of the scholarship is subject to satisfactory performance and mutual agreement.